The Boulevard Plan, adopted in 2005, set the framework for developing the Auburn Boulevard Corridor from Sylvan Corners to the northern city limits.

 Providing a unique identify through the use of a welcome gateway structure

-The City has contracted with Bennett Engineering Services, Inc. to complete the design of Phase 2 (Grand Oaks Boulevard to Whyte Avenue).
+The City has contracted with Bennett Engineering Services, Inc. to complete the design of Phase 2 (Grand Oaks Boulevard to Orlando Avenue).
 Design will include undergrounding overhead utilities, roadway improvements such as sidewalks, storm drain facilities, upgrades to traffic signal equipment and a new traffic signal south of Whyte Avenue (Big Lots driveway).
 The City will engage the public related to a gateway treatment as a "welcome" to Citrus Heights.

 The City launched a public survey for the selection of a gateway treatment on Auburn Blvd.
 The survey closed October 1, 2021.
 You can preview the design options by clicking on the video below.